MirrorNetworking/Mirror/doc/articles/Classes/SyncHashSet.md

 `SyncHashSet` are sets similar to C\# [HashSet\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.hashset-1) that synchronize their contents from the server to the clients.

-A SyncHashSet can contain items of the following types:
+A SyncHashSet can contain any [supported mirror type](../Concepts/DataTypes.md)

--   Basic type (byte, int, float, string, UInt64, etc)

--   Built-in Unity math type (Vector3, Quaternion, etc)

--   NetworkIdentity

--   Game object with a NetworkIdentity component attached.

--   Structure with any of the above

 ## Usage